 Head Women's Basketball Coach

-Leigh Marshall was hired as Palomar's 11th head women's basketball coach on Sept.
+Marshall was hired as Palomar's 11th head coach on Sept.
 14, 2010, four weeks into the college's fall semester.

-Marshall hit the ground running.
-She faced a vacuum in the Palomar women's program, accepting an appointment to resurrect a program teetering on the ink of collapse.
-This was after the two previous head coaches had left Palomar abruptly in the previous four months.
+Marshall hit the ground running, filling a vacuum in the Palomar women's program which was teetering on the ink of collapse after the two previous head coaches left abruptly in the previous four months, one of them walking away just before classes began in August without recruiting a player or coaching a game.

-But she managed to keep the program alive and, after she continued the rebuilding project last season, her 2012-13 team opened the season by winning more games in their first month than the Comets had won in the first previous two seasons combined.
+But Marshall managed to keep the program alive and, after she continued the rebuilding project last season, things have turned around to begin the 2012-13 season.
+The Comets have won more games in their first month than the Comets had won in the first previous two seasons combined.

 Marshall came to the Comets from El Modena High School in Orange, where she had been the head girls' coach since May 2008.
 The former Orange Coast College assistant coach took over an El Modena program that won one game the season before she arrived and, two seasons later, led the Vanguards into the CIF-Southern Section playoffs.